 Before joining ReadyCT, Shaune spent five years as a special education teacher in Fairfax County, VA, serving students with disabilities in a Title I school.
 After deciding to go back to school full time to pursue a master’s degree in public policy, Shaune worked part time as: a therapist for children with autism; a research assistant for the George Mason University (GMU) Gender and Policy Center; and as a data quality intern.

 Shaune holds a B.S. in humanities and behavioral science from Radford University, an M.S. in education from George Mason University, and an M.P.P. from GMU.

-Shaune currently lives in New Haven, CT, with his partner and their two dogs.
+Shaune currently lives in New Haven, CT, with his wife and their two dogs.
 In his free time, Shaune volunteers with the Connecticut Court Appointed Special Advocate Association for children who have experienced abuse and neglect.